hashicorp/terraform-provider-vault/website/docs/r/database_secret_backend_connection.md

 * `insecure_tls` - (Optional) Whether to skip verification of the server certificate when using TLS.

-* `ca_cert` - (Optional) The path to a PEM-encoded CA cert file to use to verify the Redis server's identity.
+* `ca_cert` - (Optional) The contents of a PEM-encoded CA cert file to use to verify the Redis server's identity.

 ### Redis ElastiCache Configuration Options